Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this for debugging, monitoring application behavior, and troubleshooting issues across your entire project stack', providing clear context for when to invoke the tool.
-It does not mention alternatives or when not to use it, but the use case guidance is strong.
+The description explicitly states when to use: 'for debugging, monitoring application behavior, and troubleshooting issues across your entire project stack.'
+It provides clear context but does not specify when NOT to use it or name specific alternative tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.